Intermittent decoherence blockade in a chiral ring environment: Results

-{\it Intermittent decoherence blockade in a chiral bath: delayed coherent quantum feedback and staircase dynamics} Two very distinct dynamical scenario are observed depending on whether $T_d \ll T^-$ or $T_d \gg T^-$.
-In the former case the decay dynamics shows typical multiple revivals, as observed e.g. in giant atom decay dynamics \cite{r16}.
 An example of multiple revivals in the decoherence dynamics is shown in Fig.\ref{fig2}(a), where the numerically-computed solution of \eqref{deps} is reported for $T_d \ll T^-$ and $T^+=2\sqrt{2} +3$.
 Note that, after each time interval of duration $T^-$, excitation almost completely decays into the bath, however incomplete recoherence is periodically observed due quantum feedback from the fast channel into the atom.
-On other hand when $T_d \gg T^-$, i.e. $\alpha\ll 1$, a surprising result is observed provided that $N=2(2s+1)$ with $s$ integer, namely decoherence can be intermittently suppressed (see Appendix E for the dynamics with different values of $N$).
-An example of the decoherence dynamics in this regime obtained by simulation of the exact dynamics, Eq. (\ref{deps}) is shown in Fig. \ref{fig2}(b) and Fig. \ref{fig3}(a).
-Clearly, the decay of coherence $|\epsilon(t)|$ largely deviates from an exponential decay during time $T_d$ and, most importantly, shows a staircase behavior, where decoherence is inhibited at alternating time intervals of duration $T^-$, while it displays an almost linear decay outside these intervals.
-In order to better understand this intermittent decoherence blockade, one should look at the solution to (\ref{deps3}), which can be given in terms of confluent hypergeometric functions (see Appendix D).
-In particular, the Taylor expansion of $\eps(t)$ up to the second order in $\alpha$, as obtained from the solution to Eq.(\ref{deps3}), reads explicitly
+On other hand when $T_d \gg T^-$, i.e. $\alpha\ll 1$, a surprising result is observed provided that $N=2(2s+1)$ with $s$ integer, namely decoherence can be intermittently suppressed (see the Methods for the dynamics with different values of $N$).
+An example of the decoherence dynamics in this regime obtained by simulation of the exact dynamics, equation (\ref{deps}) is shown in Fig. \ref{fig2}(b,c) and Fig. \ref{fig3}(a).
+Clearly, the decay of coherence $|\epsilon(t)|$ largely deviates from an exponential decay during time $T_d$ and, most importantly, shows a nearly staircase behavior, where decoherence is inhibited at alternating time intervals of duration $T^-$, while it displays an almost linear decay outside these intervals.
+In the inset of Fig. \ref{fig2}(b), we show that this peculiar behavior can be found looking at basis-independent indicators, such as the purity (defined as the trace of $\rho^2(t)$) and the von Neumann entropy $S(\rho(t))=-{\rm Tr}[\rho(t) \log \rho(t)]$.
+Figure \ref{fig2}(c) compares the intermittent decoherence blockade dynamics, arising from delayed quantum feedback of the ring bath geometry, with the conventional nearly-exponential decay dynamics that one would observe in the continuous limit $N=\infty$, where the feedback is absent.
+For times $t<T^-$, the decay dynamics in the two cases is clearly the same.
+In particular, in the very early stage near $t=0$, the decay is parabolic (Zeno interval, panel A), as it should be.
+Likewise, in the early stage the purity dynamics shows a parabolic (Gaussian) behavior, which is not however visible on the time scale depicted in the inset of Fig. 2(b).
+In the continuous limit $N=\infty$, after the Zeno time the decay becomes exponential with a decay rate that turns out to be in excellent agreement with the Fermi golden rule prediction $\gamma_0$.
+Note that, since $\gamma_0 T^- \ll 1$, the exponential decay in the range $(0,T^-)$ is very close to a linear decay.
+The dynamical behavior near the time $t=T^-$ is shown in panel B. As one can see, while in the continuous limit the decay is not interrupted (absence of delayed feedback from the bath), destructive interference leading to almost stopping of the decay is observed for finite $N$.